SmartSamaan/SS-IP3BEM_Smart_IntelliMeter_Pro/README.md

 •	A PGA in the current channel allows a direct interface to current transformers.<br />
 •	A SPI-compatible serial interface with IRQ<br />
 •	3-phase bidirectional energy measurement<br />
+For more information, visit https://smartsamaan.com/<br />

+# This repository contains the sample code and library required for the embedded development of this board.
 The Energy_Meter.zip folder contains the html and php files for sending data to the localhost webserver.
 For localhost running, install the platform like xampp first.